varlson/compass-sprints/README.md

 ## This is a simple SPA with a list of posts, with simple feature, when user click on a post, that post will open with more details

+## Requirements

+- TYPESCRIPT
+- LIVE-SERVER

-To run, just install live-server and that is
+To run, just install live-server and that is.